jaspector

 Same Randolph County and North Carolina permit rules applicable to unincorporated county properties

+Not all construction work requires a permit in unincorporated Randolph County, NC.
 The following work is generally exempt: Same North Carolina statutory exempt-work categories under G.S.
 160D-1110(c); Like-kind electrical fixture/device replacement under the statutory conditions; Water-heater replacement under the statutory conditions.
+When in doubt, confirm with the local building department before starting work.